Safatreza/Smart_Oven_Subsystem/USER_MANUAL.md

 - Ensure all dependencies are installed and hardware is connected correctly.
 - For sensor errors, check wiring and 1-Wire configuration on the Pi.
 - For permission errors, try running with `sudo`.
+- The dummy dashboard now supports setpoint override and actuator graph.
+Fault detection logic is enforced for safety.
 - For more details, see the [README](README.md) and [USER_SUMMARY](USER_SUMMARY.md).